 - Machine Translation engines

-Many skills complete a translation project manager—flexibility, time management, problem-solving skills, and risk management are at the top.
+Of the many skills that round off a top-level project manager, flexibility, time management, problem-solving skills, and risk management are at the top.

-To determine and manage the risks makes a translator an exceptional one.
-A quickly caught issue can be resolved without any delay or significant loss.
-A delay can impact on budget, schedule, and deadline.
+Being able to effectively manage risks is what makes a top translation project manager stand out.
+Picking up on an issue quickly means it can be resolved without any delay or significant loss as a delay can impact on budget, schedule, and deadline.

-Often, things don’t run exactly on the designed track or decided path; taking stress in this situation can affect productivity and the workplace environment.
-So, translation project managers should be adaptable by nature and accept the changes with an open heart.
+Often, things don’t go exactly to plan; becoming stressed in this situation can affect productivity and the workplace environment.
+So, project managers should be adaptable by nature and accept the changes with a positive attitude.

-If a project manager doesn’t have knowledge or practice in the languages, the chances of misinterpretation increase.
-Thus, for accurate translation, the translation manager should understand the subtle meaning of every word.
+If a project manager doesn’t speak a second language, the chances of misinterpretation increase.
+Thus, for an accurate translation, the translation PM should feel confident in understanding the nuances of the foreign language.

 Advanced language can be gained in different ways:

-Though translation project managers have no direct contact with the cost management yet, they need to know basic things.
-They should develop an understanding of setting the rates, creating invoices, tracking the invoices, budgeting the amount of time for a project, and other small financial tasks.
+Although translation project managers do not directly take charge of cost management, they do need to understand the fundamentals.
+They should develop an understanding of setting rates, producing and tracking invoices, outlining a project’s timeframe, and other small financial tasks.

-Translation project managers perform dozens of tasks – they deal with multiple languages, start a project, plan things, manage the staff, and wind up the project.
-Thus, translation project managers must have appropriate skills, qualities, and abilities to handle a complete cycle of multilingual translation and localization projects.
+Translation project managers perform dozens of tasks: they deal with multiple languages, plan workloads, manage staff, and see projects through from beginning to end.
+Consequently, a PM must have the relevant skills, qualities and abilities to handle the whole range of issues that multilingual translation and localization projects can throw up.

-Whether you want to become a translation project manager or recruit a translation manager to handle your project, you need to see that they have a set of soft skills, technical skills, and communication skills.
+Whether you want to become a project manager or recruit one to handle your project, you need to make sure that they have the full set of soft, technical and communication skills.